Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Variations and Refinements

-where $p = 2$ if $k \ge 2$, and $p = \frac{k}{k-1}$ if $k \in (1, 2)$. \end{theorem} The crux of the proof lies in the fact that across all tail regimes $k > 1$, the refinement complexity $n_{\text{ref}}(\eps, \cdot)$ scales at least as fast as $(1/\epsilon)^2$.
-As a result, the sequence of sample complexities across rounds grows geometrically, meaning the cumulative sum of samples is always dominated by the cost of the final round $T$.
+where $T$ is as defined in~\eqref{eq: last round T}, but under this constant-confidence schedule $\delta_\tau=\delta_{\rm ref}$. \end{corollary} The crux of both results is that, across all tail regimes $k>1$, the refinement complexity grows at least quadratically in $1/\eps$.
+Thus the sample costs of successive halving rounds grow geometrically, and the total number of samples spent before any round is dominated by the cost of the last round.
 The full derivation is provided in Appendix~\ref{appendix: unknown target accuracy}.